-One of my favourite pleasures of summer is to forage for berries and find ways to eat them!
+One of my favorite pleasures of summer is to forage for berries and find ways to eat them!
 I amuse myself all summer long, starting at the end of spring with wild strawberries, then there are months of mulberries, a few weeks with Saskatoon berries and black raspberries, a week or so with red, white and black currents and perhaps I will come across something new this year.

 The berries in this cake are ones I forage for, day in and day out.
 I eat a lot of them, the rest I freeze so I can eat them in the winter.
 I used black raspberries and mulberries.
 The recipe below is one I tweaked from Diana Henry’s recipe”gooseberry, almond and spelt cake” from her book ‘A Change of Appetite”.
 I hope you enjoy it as much as I do!!!